 Never before have there been so many ways to learn new information and skills.

-If the information or practice that you need is very specific to your current place of business, take a vested interest in spending time with others who are more knowledgeable.
+Sometimes the information or practice that you need is very specific to your current place of business.
+Take a vested interest in spending time with others who are more knowledgeable that work around you.

 There are also other vehicles that are more easily accessible and less costly depending on your field of interest.